elastic/terraform-okta-aws/README.md

 # Conventions
 This Module adheres to [Terraform Module Conventions](https://www.terraform.io/docs/modules/index.html) and has the following folder structure:

-* [modules](/module): This folder contains the reusable code for this Terraform Module, broken down into one or more submodules.
+* **modules**: This folder contains the reusable code for this Terraform Module, broken down into one or more submodules.
-* [examples](/example): This folder contains examples of how to use the submodules.
+* **examples** : This folder contains examples of how to use the submodules.

 # Contributing